CI4R-ua/RadarDataCollectionApp/README.md

 ## 77ghz

 mmWave Studio software is used to configure the radar and collect the data from 77ghz radar.
 Since, mmWave Studio can only collect data for one radar at a time, each of the 77ghz radar has to have its own software on different computer.

+Programmatically : The client-server model is used here to connect two computers.
+Client makes the connection with the server and once the connection is established, server asks the client to start collecting data for the 77ghz radar.
+The client code uses AutoIt scripting language to simulate the actual process of collecting data.

+Client code resides here => "C:\Users\Home\Desktop\Network_test\Windowsapplicationform1"